Praveenchoudary/Kubernetes_repo/Day-09-Ingress/README.md

-# 🚪 Kubernetes Ingress — Real-Life Example & Setup
+# 🚪 Kubernetes Ingress — Example & Setup

 ### 🔹 What is Ingress?